Shivesh27/Particles/README.md

 # Particles
-Particles with lines connecting between them when closer
+Creative Coding using p5.js

+Particles Rendering which are connected by a line based of the distance between them